Average Reading Time: 8 minutes and 51 seconds

 If you are using coffee as a stimulant to get energy, that in itself creates an imbalance.
 Using a stimulant to create energy you do not naturally have can potentially push you into debt, sometimes referred to as adrenal exhaustion.

-It is also recognized in Ayurveda that coffee has an effect on the quality of mind, stimulating it into a rajasic, or overly active, state.
-This goes against the volumes of teachings that expound on the health benefits of stilling the mind, as in meditation.
+Ayurveda recognizes that coffee has an effect on the quality of mind, stimulating it into a rajasic or overly active state.
+This goes against the volumes of teachings that expound on the health benefits of stilling the mind, using techniques like meditation.
 Our world is already over-stimulated to the point that many of us cannot keep up.
 Taking a stimulant on top of that will quite possibly drive us into exhaustion.
 One way to avoid these side effects is to drink natural, water process, organic, decaf coffee.

 Food or Medicine?

-That said, I am a believer that all plants have a purpose and we must try to understand them rather than pass judgment on them.
-Some plants are meant to be used as a food and are safe to eat regularly, others are more like medicines.
+I am a believer that all plants have a purpose and we must try to understand them rather than pass judgment on them.
+Some plants are meant to be used as foods and are safe to eat regularly, others are more like medicines.

 We also have to consider that the way we process coffee may seriously alter its properties.
 There is a long process from bean to brew, and many factors along the way that can change the effects of the original plant as nature intended it.
 Until more studies are done on the raw green bean, the research we have to work with is based on the coffee drink, and it’s clear from this research that coffee has medicinal properties.
 But is it safe for regular long-term use?